-The governing body of Hugh Joicey Voluntary Aided Church of England School is the Admissions Authority for the school and they intend to admit up to 15 pupils to the Reception year group in September 2016-17.
+The governing body of Hugh Joicey Voluntary Aided Church of England School is the Admissions Authority for the school and they intend to admit up to 15 pupils to the Reception year group in September 2019-20.
 This arrangement follows consultation between the governing body, the LA, all other schools in the area and all other Admission Authorities in the area.

 The school is open to receive applications for admissions from the parents of all children.
-We must give priority to children with a statement of special educational needs, which names the school.
+We must give priority to children with an Education, Health and Care (EHC) plan naming Hugh Joicey C of E First School